-The Davos Panoramaweg, a classic high traverse above the west side of the Davos Valley features great views of the high peaks and glacier clad summits towering above Klosters, the Fluela, Dischma and Sertig valleys and beyond.
+The Davos Panoramaweg, a classic high traverse above the west side of the Davos Valley, features great views of the high peaks and glacier clad summits towering above the Davos, Klosters, Fluela, Dischma and Sertig valleys.

 - Distance: 6.4 miles (one way) to Strela Pass

 8.5 miles (one way) to Schatzalp

 11.5 miles (one way) to Latschuelfurgga and Schatzalp